nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-for-adobe-cc.md

 ![Adobe Connector Populated](nx_asset://c6d1d869-c0c1-41f9-9d69-82779c45aa7c ?w=350,border=true)

 {{#> callout type='info'}}
-You can always access the fly out menu by clicking on the burger menu in the upper right corner of the connector.
+You can always access the fly out menu by clicking on the burger menu in the upper right corner of the Connector.
 {{/callout}}

 ### Preferences

-The connector has a number of customizable preferences to enhance your workflow.
+The Connector has a number of customizable preferences to enhance your workflow.
 Below are the preferences available within InDesign.

 {{!--     ### NX_ASSET ###
     path: /default-domain/workspaces/Product Management/Documentation/Documentation Screenshots/NXDOC/Nuxeo for Adobe CC /Adobe Preferences